 - Preparing and filing required campaign reports, including required 24-hour reports for contributions and independent expenditures.

 San Jose Silicon Valley Chamber PAC v.
-City of San Jose, (9th Cir.
-2008) 546 F.3d 1087.
-Amicus brief in support of challenge to local campaign finance restrictions.
+City of San Jose, 546 F.3d 1087 (9th Cir.
+2008).
+Filed amicus brief in support of challenge to local campaign finance restrictions.

 The American Leadership Project.
 Successfully defended a 527 advocacy group before the Federal Elections Commission and in a federal lawsuit challenging the group’s electioneering communications during the 2008 Presidential election.

 Migden v.
 Fair Political Practices Commission, No. 2:08-CV-00486-EFB (E.D.
 Cal.
 2008).
 Won an injunction prohibiting the FPPC from enforcing a Political Reform Act provision that unconstitutionally restricted individuals from spending campaign funds left over from prior elections.